 The results showed that, overall, women with TMJ had significantly lower flow of saliva than the women without TMJ.
 Women with lower saliva levels didn’t notice that they had lower flows, though.

 The strongest link between TMJ and saliva flow was for women who had physical characteristics of TMJ with no evidence of psychological causes.
 Women with the lowest saliva levels had limited jaw movement and no somatization.
 This could potentially lead us to an explanation for the link, but so far the researchers didn’t forward an explanation for the connection.

 Excessive tooth wear is a common symptom of TMJ.
 We’ve often looked at this problem in terms of bruxism: teeth clenching and grinding.
 People with TMJ are more likely to grind their teeth, which can speed tooth wear.

 However, this new symptom could also partly explain accelerated tooth wear.
 Saliva does many things in your mouth.
 It not only helps you moisten and predigest food for swallowing, it helps control oral bacteria, neutralize acid, and repairs your teeth.
 With low saliva levels, people with TMJ may develop more plaque, leading to higher cavity risk.
 They may also take longer to neutralize acid from acidic foods and beverages, which will soften teeth and make them more prone to wear.
 And without the minerals in saliva hardening them, teeth will naturally be softer and more prone to wear.

 Repairing damaged teeth is often necessary for people with TMJ.
 But the earlier we can detect the condition, the better we can prevent damage to your teeth.

 If you suspect you might have TMJ in the Detroit area, we can help.
-Please call (248) 825-8277 today for an appointment with TMJ dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+Please call TMJ dentist Dr. Jeffrey S. Haddad at (248) 480-0085 today.